 What’s the issue?

-After the coronavirus pandemic, the public overwhelmingly support more pay for NHS staff — 85% support a rise.
-But the government have recently said that they plan to offer a miserly 1%.
+Since the outbreak of Covid-19 last year, NHS staff have put themselves at risk to protect our family and friends and deserve a real pay rise.
+The public overwhelmingly agree that NHS staff should be paid more — 85% support a rise.
+But the government have said that they plan to offer a miserly 1%.

-£2,000 for everyone is fair and reasonable for the whole NHS team.
-Supporting it is the least the government can do for NHS staff.
+Supporting a £2000 pay rise is the least the government can do for NHS staff.
 It isn’t complicated, and it could be implemented across the NHS quickly.

-1 April is the day that the NHS are due a pay rise.
-But government delays mean that they are kept waiting.
+UNISON and other health unions have submitted evidence to the NHS Pay Review Body.
+Read UNISON’s pay claim here.
+1st April 2021 was the day that the NHS were due a pay rise.
+But government delays mean that they have been kept waiting.
 We’ll be keeping track of every day that passes with our NHS pay monitor.

 A £2,000 increase to every pay point would mean: